cwang23/CDPH-Breast-Cancer-Project/README.md

 “BRFSS2016_ETL.R” is written in R. To run this code, you can download the BRFSS 2016 data into a directory, and then set this directory as your working directory in your R session.

-“___.ipynb” and “___.ipynb” are written in Python 3 and are Jupyter Notebooks.
+“uninsured2017_modeling.ipynb” and “bcrisk2017_modeling.ipynb” are written in Python 3 and are Jupyter Notebooks.
 Both notebooks have thorough explanations of the code, and you can step through their processes cell by cell.
 However, you cannot fully run these notebooks, as they rely heavily on proprietary data and software from Civis Analytics.

 ## System Requirements